Mozart201221/ComplexQuestSystem/README.md

 16. Adding behavior for the enemy (Logic of movement, attack and pursuit of the player)
 17. Creating a health widget for the enemy.
 Adding a simple attack for the player (LBM to launch aoe attack)
 18. Completion of the HUNT type quest.
 Auxiliary logic for returning to the patrol point
-19. Implementation of a quest to find an item.
+19. Implementation of a quest to find an item
 20. Сlosing the quest if the item was found acceptance prior to the quest
 21. Template for a quest where you need to talk to an NPC
+22. Implementing spawn enemies and logic for setting prestigious points in the selected location